tigergraph/ecosys/tutorials/GSQL.md

 gsql 00_schema.gsql
 ```
 As seen below, the declarative DDL creates vertex and edge types.
 Vertex type requires a `PRIMARY KEY`.
 Edge types requires `FROM` and `TO` vertex types as the key.
 Multiple edges of the same type can share endpoints.
 In such case, a `DISCRIMINATOR` attribute is needed to differentiate edges sharing the same pair of endpoints.
 If an edge type has the `REVERSE_EDGE` option, then that type is paired with a companion type so that every edge has a twin edge, sharing the same properties, except it runs in the opposite direction.
+You can put the following in a file, and invoke it under GSQL prompt `GSQL>@file.gsql`.

 ```python
 //install gds functions